 7. Hike through Kīlauea Iki crater

 Have you ever wanted to walk through a volcanic crater?
 Did you even know it was possible to do that?
-We certainly didn’t until we created our Big Island bucket list.
+We certainly didn’t until we planned our Big Island itinerary.

 This crater is simply massive in size and easily takes a few hours to explore the whole of it.
 You could choose to walk the perimeter of the crater’s rim, or you could walk a mile down a slope to walk inside the crater itself.